What we believe

 • Publishing is changing and all ways of getting books to readers are worth exploring.

 • Reaching out and engaging with readers is where it’s at.

 • Readers want to read, so they should have easy access to our books.

-The company’s founder—American translator and editor Anne Trager—loves France so much she has lived there for 26 years, and just can’t seem to leave.
+The company’s founder—American translator and editor Anne Trager—loves France so much she has lived there for over a quarter of a century, and just can’t seem to leave.
 It’s not the baguettes that keep her there (she’s sans gluten), but a uniquely French mix of pleasure seeking and creativity.
 Well, that and the wine.
 After 25 years experience in the translation business and 15 in publishing, she decided it was time for her to focus on the books she loves to read and bring them to a broader audience.

 “Her contribution to the editorial success of the series is very significant.
 The result is invariably better books.”